Azure-Samples/azure-search-python-samples/bulk-insert/readme.md

-# Python bulk-insert: Create Azure AI Search Index from CSV file
+# Create an Azure AI Search index from a CSV file

 This folder contains source code for a bulk-insert program that creates and loads an index using the good-books sample data in a CSV folder.
 It's the Python version of the `bulk-insert` content used in the [C# sample Add search to websites](https://learn.microsoft.com/azure/search/tutorial-csharp-overview).
 If you're a Python developer, you can substitute this code to create a Python version of the sample app.